kompics/kompact/docs/src/local/configuration.md

 Within each component the [Hocon](https://docs.rs/hocon/latest/hocon/enum.Hocon.html) configuration instance can be accessed via the context and individual keys via bracket notation, e.g. `self.ctx.config()["my-key"]`.
 The configuration can also be accessed outside a component via `KompactSystem::config()`.

+In addition to component configuration, many parts of Kompact's runtime can also be configured via this mechanism.
+The complete set of available configuration keys and their effects is described in the modules below [kompact::config_keys](https://docs.rs/kompact/latest/kompact/config_keys/index.html).

 ## Example

 We are going to reuse the `Buncher` from the [timers](timers.md) section and pass its two parameters, `batch_size` and `timeout`, via configuration instead of the constructor.